 Enhanced LRAP Fellowships are awarded to students who have demonstrated dedication to and exceptional promise for leadership in public interest law.
 These fellowships cover all loans up to the cost of law school tuition for fellows whose annual income does not exceed $100,000, and the schedule of forgiveness is accelerated beyond that of the typical LRAP arrangement.
 They include the Lowenstein Fellowship, Bernstein Litowitz Berger & Grossman LLP Fellowship, and Berger Fellowship.

-These are the fellowships offered in 2017:
+These are the fellowships offered in 2018:

+Applications forthcoming.
 For more information on these fellowships, including deadlines and application forms, visit our Loan Repayment Assistance Program page.